got5/dw-angular-startup/README.md

 and your application start on port 9000 with a nodejs instance.

 With this configuration, you don't need to bother with live reloading in the java environnement.
-Indeed, there is a proxy configured to redirect all requests from localhost:9000/api to localhost:8080/api allowing you hit the Dropwizard REST API without further configuration.
+Indeed, there is a proxy configured to redirect all requests from localhost:9000/api to localhost:8080/api allowing you to hit the Dropwizard REST API without further configuration.

 Package the application
 -----------------------